beam-campus/ex-esdb-gater/system/guides/getting_started.md

 ### Basic Operations

-Once ExESDGater is connected to the cluster, you can use its API for event store operations:
+Once ExESDB Gater is connected to the cluster, you can use its API for event store operations:

 #### Append Events